Ben Cohen article posted in Seattle Gay News

-The StandUp Foundation is the world’s first anti-bullying organization, and Cohen himself is the first straight sports star to focus his philanthropic efforts on the LGBT community.
+The StandUp Foundation is the world’s first anti-bullying organization.
+Cohen himself is the first straight sports star to focus his philanthropic efforts on the LGBT community.

-“I’ve always had a big gay following and I’ve found that I’m in a position to where I can actually make a difference in peoples’ lives,” Cohen said.
+“I’ve always had a big gay following.
+I’ve found that I’m in a position to where I can actually make a difference in peoples’ lives,” Cohen said.

 In 2008, he replaced David Beckham as Gay Times’ sports personality of the year and came in second as their sexiest man of the year.
 He also appeared in Attitude, a best-selling gay magazine in Britain, and has supported Gay Men Fighting AIDS (GMFA), a British charity.